tykiww/tykiww.github.io/_posts/2018-06-05-Dynamic-Chocolate-Pricing.md

 ---

 A bit of econometrics doesn't hurt to try.
+As an international wholesale retail owner of a particular chocolate brand, your goal is to map the optimum price for your world-famous candy bar using historical data.
+You have collected data on the past years' price changes along with quantity information in response to these price adjustments.
+What will you do now?

 ![](https://collectiveinnovation.com/wp-content/uploads/2016/02/Dynamic-Pricing.png)

 Dynamic pricing is an extremely complex subject.
 Even more than I can wrap my head around.
 There are so many different approaches when it comes to optimization.
 We want it just right!

-Simply stated, dynamic pricing is a strategy businesses employ that adjusts based on the demand of the market.
+Simply stated, dynamic pricing is a strategy businesses employ that adjusts prices based on the demand of the market.

 These various approaches are always different.
 Today, we will be looking at revenue and cost information gleaned from the demand of customers.
 This process is different from what I have traditionally studied.
 We will use a more bayesian-esque approach by using a known 'linear' demand curve.
 Instead of using timeseries analysis, we can model customer behavior using this known distribution.
 How do we code this up?
 Fortunately, R allows for rather easy vizualization to bring some theory to life.